 Check this box if you want to obtain trajectories of the animals for which the identities (columns in the trajectories array) do not necessarily correspond to the same animal.
 The algorithm will skip the core of the tracking where the convolutional neural network is trained to identify the animals.
 Also, be aware that the algorithm also skips the interpolation step where the trajectories of the individuals in blobs belonging to multiple animals (crossings, touches, …) are assigned.

 Click the Track video button to start tracking the video.

 The progress bar will advance as the different steps of the algorithm are computed.

 23. Validate trajectories¶

-If the session name correspond to a tracking session already finished, the Validate trajectories button will activate and a new windows will pop up where you will be able to explore the outcome of the tracking and correct the possible errors (see VALIDATION GUI for more information)
+If the session name corresponds to a tracking session already finished, the Validate trajectories button will activate.
+Click on this button to open the trajectories validation.
+A new window will pop up where you will be able to explore the outcome of the tracking and correct the possible errors (see Validation GUI for more information).

 24. Generate individual videos¶